Medically reviewed and updated by: Hussain Abdeh MPharm: 2211840

 Signs and symptoms of bronchitis

-Symptoms last for around three weeks in those with acute bronchitis, but they'll drag on for much longer if you have the chronic form and will be more persistent.
+Symptoms last for around three weeks in those with acute bronchitis, but they will drag on for much longer and will be more persistent if you have the chronic form.

 In some cases, the infection that causes bronchitis can spread further into the lungs, causing fluid to collect in the bronchioles or air sacs.
 This affects around 5% of people who develop bronchitis and is called pneumonia.